 Electives (6 credits): This coursework should be related to either the primary field (Film and Media Study) or the secondary field.
 Ultimately, these elective credits should help students prepare for their final project or final paper.

 Project Supervision (6 credits): This coursework will generally be taken in the student’s last semester.
 Students will take 3-credits of project guidance with each of their two advisors – one inside DMS and one outside.
-This capstone experience will lead to their finished research project or paper.
+This capstone experience will lead to their finished culminating project or research paper (at least 25 double-spaced pages, exclusive of bibligraphy, etc.).